scipy/scipy/docs/tutorial.rst

 The string interface is designed to conveniently take care of most things a user would want to do in a way that is easy and, when something goes wrong, informative and helpful.
-If, however, you want more direct control than is afforded by the string interface, that is also possible, thought it's a little trickier than using strings.
-You must be very careful to have correct format, and failure to do so can cause a range of errors which won't necessarily result in informative error messages.
+If, however, you want more direct control than is afforded by the string interface, that is also possible.
+If you define your own types, you must be very careful to have correct format; failure to do so can cause a range of errors which won't necessarily result in informative error messages.

-kind (or, equivalently, low and high) can also be set to a function, a callable class, or an instance of a callable class.
+kind (or, equivalently, low or high) can also be set to a function, a callable class, or an instance of a callable class.

 If a function is passed, it will be called when interpolating.